EdwinBayingana/CloneTube_the_youtube_clone/README.md

 # youtube-clone
-A React web-app designed as a YouTube prototype/clone, having its API data source as RapidAPI.
+This is a React web-app designed as a YouTube prototype/clone, having its API data source as RapidAPI.

+Currently under final development be deployed soon...